manelcagigos/Higher-degree-studies-projects/README.md

 ---

 > [!NOTE]
->All this projects are un-finished and they are not even half of the projects and activities that we did during the two years of the course (2021-2023).
+> Most of this projects are un-finished and they are not even half of the projects and activities that we did during the two years of the course (2021-2023).
 It should be noted that although four of these projects/activities are done in Flutter, the majority of the course was focused on programming with C# and using Microsoft SQL Server in the .NET framework using Visual Studio and not on the development of mobile applications with Flutter.

 #